Pancakes- Tender, Plain & Melt in Your Mouth

 I've experimented with a lot of pancakes in my time.
-One pancake recipe won an award, and I’ve sent off another pancake recipe to enter in another contest.
-Both of those recipes have a lot of STUFF in them.
+Two pancake recipes won awards, both of those recipes have a lot of STUFF in them.
 The recipe here, is simply the best plain pancake I have ever eaten.
 I bought Gale Gand's Brunch!, at a national B&B convention (PAII) two years ago, and after reading it, went out and bought her four other cookbooks as well.
 The wonderful thing about Brunch! is, in a lot of cases, she will give you the basic recipe, then you flip the page and she has 3-4 alternatives to the basic recipe.
-At any rate, she says the secret ingredient to these pancake's is potato starch.
+At any rate, she says the secret ingredient to these pancake's is the potato starch.
 Claims it is also the secret ingredient to Krispy Kreme doughnuts!
 With no further ado-

 - ⅓ C potato starch (check in your grocery specialty section)

 - ⅜ tsp salt